SergeiSah/Product_classification/README.md

 ```python
 trainer.train_ruclip()
 ```
+Training procedure is based on the following [code](https://github.com/revantteotia/clip-training/blob/main/train.py).

 After each epoch MLP head classificators will be trained.
-To speed up training processed images and texts are cached on disk in `Trainer().cache_dir`.
+To speed up training the processed images and texts are cached on disk in `Trainer().cache_dir` directory.
 Embeddings are cached in RAM.
-To delete all cached files after experiment specify `Trainer().end_of_train['del_img_and_txt_tensors']=True`.
+To delete all cached files after the training specify `Trainer().end_of_train['del_img_and_txt_tensors']=True`.

 All training results will be saved in `Trainer().experiment_dir` folder.